j927chen/UW-Share/README.md

 # Features

 - Personal accounts: email/password login, email verification, freedom to request data deletion.
-- Post ride sharing, lodging requests and answer those requests.
+- Post ride sharing, lodging requests, and answer requests from others.
-- Personalize your profile with personal information and a cute profile pic!
+- Personalize your profile with personal information and a cute profile picture!

 # Screenshots